 - Content Mastery: Familiarize yourself with your topic.

 - Content Outline: Create a structure for your presentation that covers the title, what will be covered, and the purpose of knowing the material.

 - Visual Aids: Make sure your presentation is concise, well designed, and backed-up in multiple formats including hard copy.

 - Teaching Rehearsal: practice your demo repeatedly until you are comfortable and confident with the material and your delivery.
 Use a camcorder if possible, and solicit feedback from friends or colleagues.

-Well, I hope you found this article useful.
-If you did, I’d be grateful if you’d help spread the word by sharing this with friends or colleagues on Twitter, Facebook, Google+, and LinkedIn.
+Well, I hope you found this post useful.
+If you did, I’d be grateful if you’d help spread the word by sharing this with friends or colleagues on LinkedIn, Facebook, Twitter, Reddit, or any other social media platform you use.
 And good luck with your teaching demonstration!
 Thank you!